Safeguarding the Evidential Value of Forensic Cryptocurrency Investigations

 \section{Data Sharing Framework}

-After having analyzed the technical and legal factors influencing the evidential value of \vc analytics techniques, we now proceed and propose a framework for data sharing and provenance tracking that, on the one hand, considers the efficiency of law enforcement agencies and, on the other hand, preserves evidential value of forensic investigations by adhering to legal key requirements (Section \ref{subsec:conclusion_legal}) in the context of law enforcement.
-In the following, we focus on sharing of attribution tags among law enforcement agencies, in a way that helps to ensure compliance with the key requirements such as authenticity, reliability or chain of evidence and helps to simplify the disclosure of evidence.
+After having analyzed the technical and legal factors influencing the evidential value of \vc analytics techniques, we now proceed and propose a framework for data sharing and provenance tracking that, on the one hand, considers the efficiency and effectiveness needs of law enforcement agencies and, on the other hand, provides court-proof evidential value to forensic investigations and adheres to legal key requirements in the context of law enforcement.
+In the following, we focus on sharing of attribution tags among law enforcement agencies, in a way that can, according to our analysis, be accepted as truthful by court.

-Previously, we emphasized the key role of clustering heuristics and attribution tags in \vc investigations: a single tag can deanonymize a \vc address and, when being combined with clustering techniques, also an entire address cluster that possibly represents some real-world actor or \vc services like exchanges or wallet providers.
+Previously, we already emphasized the key role of clustering heuristics and attribution tags in \vc investigations: a single tag can deanonymize a \vc address and, when being combined with clustering techniques, also an entire address cluster that possibly represents some real-world actor or \vc services like exchanges or wallet providers.
 Therefore, sharing attribution tags and cluster information among law enforcement agencies would certainly improve the effectiveness of forensic \vc investigations.

 The challenge in attribution tag sharing lies in finding the right trade-off between law enforcement needs, existing legal and ethical standards, as well as technical effort and practical feasibility.
-In the following, in Section~\ref{subsec:tag_sharing}, we first propose a lightweight data model for sharing attribution tags that should effectively balance those goals.
+In the following, in Section~\ref{subsec:tag_sharing}, we first propose a lightweight data model for sharing attribution tags that should effectively balance those opposing goals.
 Then, in Section~\ref{subsec:cluster_sharing}, we suggest a model for sharing address clusters.